Global markets under Trump: Build the Wall (Street)!... and China

 Other emerging markets that were initially in Trump's cross-hairs have had a much rougher ride, although in many cases it has been COVID-19 that has done the real damage, as has been the case with oil and commodity markets.

 Mexico's peso, which slumped nearly 8% the day Trump was elected in 2016, is now down nearly 13%.
-But it was up nearly 15% from those lows before the pandemic struck.
+But it was up nearly 15% from those lows before the pandemic struck, even though the NAFTA trade deal had been shredded and parts of Trump's "big beautiful wall" had gone up.

 Turkey's lira, which came under scrutiny when Ankara was buying Russian-made defence missiles, has collapsed more than 60 percent, though its domestic strains have been the bigger problem.

-Russia's rouble had been up, in contrast, until Trump's Democrat rival, Joe Biden, began opening a lead in the polls.
+In contrast, Russia's rouble had been up until Trump's Democrat rival, Joe Biden, who is expected to take a tougher line on Moscow, began opening a lead in the polls.

-For a graphic on Emerging market currencies since Trump's election:
+(GRAPHIC: Emerging market currencies since Trump's election -

 WALLS AND WORRIES